summitmedia/video_provider_jwplayer/video_provider_jw_showcase/README.md

 ## Installation
 To use this module you need to unzip [the latest precompiled jw-showcase archive][https://github.com/jwplayer/jw-showcase/releases/] to ```docroot/libraries/jw-showcase``` folder.
-To to this with composer, add to composer.json
+To do this with composer, add to composer.json
 ```
 {
     "repositories": {